kplabs-pl/ESA-ADB/README.md

    For our Telemanom-ESA, it is enough to run `sudo docker build -t registry.gitlab.hpi.de/akita/i/telemanom_esa ./telemanom_esa`.
    For our DC-VAE-ESA, it is enough to run `sudo docker build -t registry.gitlab.hpi.de/akita/i/dc_vae ./dc_vae`.

-## Running benchmark
+## Running experiments
 There is a separate script in the main folder of the repo to run a full grid of experiments for each mission:
 - Mission1: mission1_experiments.py
 - Mission2: mission2_experiments.py

 The scripts configure and run all algorithms in Docker containers.
-Results are generated to 'results' folder
+Results are generated to 'results' folder.
+On a standard PC, it may be necessary to run algorithms separately, one by one.

 ### Notes
 - evaluation pipeline with novel time-aware metrics can only be run for datasets following the same structure as ESA Anomalies Dataset (with labels.csv and anomaly_types.csv)